Frequently Asked Questions

 You can, BUT not in the JumpStart program.
 The JumpStart Program requires students to enroll in at least six (6) credit hours for either first or second summer session.

 No. For the purposes of the JumpStart Program, students must be enrolled in synchronous course formats.
 For the residential experience, students must enroll in “live,” face-to-face sections or hybrid sections.
-For the virtual experience, students will enroll in online or web course formats.

 No. Unless you are expecting federal aid during the summer, you do not need to fill out the previous year's FAFSA.